madiyarzm/madiyarzm/README.md

 # Hi, I'm Madiyar

 I'm a software engineer and student at **Minerva University**, building at the intersection of AI, full-stack web development, and cloud infrastructure.
-I care about shipping products that solve real problems — from drug overdose prevention to collaborative coding platforms.
+I care about shipping products that solve real problems — from internal document compliance tools to collaborative coding platforms.

 ---